reeseovine/pronouns.js/wiki/documentation.md

 ### `pronouns.util`

 The `util` object is exposed in case you want to use it, though most users will not need to.
 Most of its methods are for accessing and formatting rows from a table.
 Its source is located in [src/util.js](src/util.js).

+### `pronouns.Pronouns`

+This is the `Pronouns` class, of which instances are returned by the main function.
+You probably won't need to access it directly but it's there in case the main function just isn't cutting it for you.